coloursofnoise/Resources/Mod-Structure.md

 ## File Layout

 Mods can contain custom content, both overrides / replacements (when supported) and new content.
 The content paths match the originals as close as possible.
+Paths are case sensitive.

 Mods must contain a [`everest.yaml` metadata file.](#metadata)